AndersenLab/dry-guide/docs/other/caendr.md

 - [RELEASE_VERSION]/multiqc_bcftools_stats.json
 - [RELEASE_VERSION]/popgen/trees/genome.pdf

-### Adding the release to the CeNDR website
+### Adding the release to the CaeNDR website

-To publish the release data on the CeNDR website, you must be logged into the CeNDR website as an Admin user.
-If you do not see the 'Admin' menu in the navbar menu of the site, request administrative privileges for your CeNDR user account.
+To publish the release data on the CaeNDR website, you must be logged into the CaeNDR website as an Admin user.
+If you do not see the 'Admin' menu in the navbar menu of the site, request administrative privileges for your CaeNDR user account.

 __Perform the following steps in order:__